sonar-scala/sonar-scala-docker/README.md

 Once docker pulls all the required images and starts up the containers, the application should become available on [http://localhost](http://localhost).
 The default SonarQube login details for the Administrator account are `admin:admin`.

-You can also use a standalone docker image which contains SonarQube LTS with bundled Scala plugins [`mwizner/sonarqube-scala-plugins:2.9.0-full`](https://hub.docker.com/r/mwizner/sonarqube-scala-plugins).
+You can also use a standalone docker image which contains SonarQube with bundled Scala plugins [`mwizner/sonarqube-scala-plugins:3.0.0-full`](https://hub.docker.com/r/mwizner/sonarqube-scala-plugins).

 To start the container issue the following command:
 ```bash